 Satisfied employees will increase team effectiveness by sticking around, reducing your turnover rate, and building a “glue” that will bind your team through high times and low.
 Satisfied employees are much more effective in every situation because they are committed to your company, motivated by shared goals and driven by the ambition between themselves and their coworkers.

-You can measure employee satisfaction easier than anything else: ask them.
+You can measure employee satisfaction more easily than anything else: ask them.
 Employee satisfaction is built of many factors, from competitive pay scales to good benefits to a positive working environment.
 You can dole out surveys that ask employees what they’re happy with or dissatisfied with, and you can hold regular meetings where you push transparency and positivity in the office.
-Employee satisfaction is more important these days than it ever has been, since turn over rates are high and the extended pandemic has neutered a lot of plans and aspirations.
+Employee satisfaction is more important these days than it ever has been, since turnover rates are high and the extended pandemic has neutered a lot of plans and aspirations.

 Ask your employees how they feel about your workplace’s inclusiveness and positivity.
 Would they bring a family member in?
 A friend?
 Are they satisfied with the business and the team?
 Ask them questions on a personal level, and if they’re having a hard time right now, reach out to them.
 You need to gain insight into the personhood of the individuals on your team, and structure the team around their needs, wants, and goals.
 The satisfaction of your employees is of remarkable importance to the overall structure of your team and company, and employee engagement has never been more necessary than right now.